 You can load ObjectARX programs from an MNL file using the arxload function.
 This ensures that an ObjectARX program, required for proper operation of a menu, will be loaded when the menu file is loaded.

 You can also autoload many ObjectARX-defined AutoCAD commands.
-See Overview of AutoLISP Automatic Loading on page 371 and autoarxload in the AutoLISP Reference in the Help system.
-To display Developer Help, click Help menu ➤ Additional Resources ➤ Developer Help.
+See Overview of AutoLISP Automatic Loading on page 479 and autoarxload in the AutoLISP Reference in the Help system.
+To display Developer Help, on the